 While it is impossible to compile a list of companies that will suit every investor, when it comes to ethical trading, we have put together a list of some of the best ethical and socially responsible companies you may want to consider investing in.

-Remember, you can also trade in socially responsible ETFs, and another tip for socially responsible investors is to take a look at the FTSE4Good Index Series.
-This is a series of benchmark and tradable indexes, measuring the performance of companies with strong ESG practices, across various geographical areas.
+Remember, you can also trade in socially responsible ETFs, and another tip for socially responsible investors is to look at the FTSE4Good Index Series.
+This is a series of benchmark and tradable indexes, measuring companies’ performance with strong ESG practices across various geographical areas.

-If you are still interested in trading individual stocks and want to focus on ethical companies with strong ESG criteria, you are in the right place.
-Here at AskTraders, we will look at the top 5 ethical and socially responsible companies we here at AskTraders are keeping an eye on in 2019 and beyond.
+If you are still interested in trading individual stocks and focusing on ethical companies with strong ESG criteria, you are in the right place.
+Here at AskTraders, we will look at the top 5 ethical and socially responsible companies.